| Foods of

 areas where resource competition (food shortages) might have been a problem,

-It’s important to note just how life-changing it was
+causing tension among different groups and neighboring cultures It’s important to note just how life-changing it was

 for societies to be able to grow their own food and domesticate their own